-1. "I love what I'm doing, I'm devoted to company success, and I believe the company has really grown/benefited/changed because of the way I've contributed to X and Y. These improvements one reason I'd like to talk to you about getting a salary increase or job title promotion."
+Example: "I love what I'm doing, I'm devoted to company success, and I believe the company has really grown/benefited/changed because of the way I've contributed to X and Y. These improvements one reason I'd like to talk to you about getting a salary increase or job title promotion."

 The best way to convince someone else to give you more money is to believe you deserve it.
 This is quite a serious and practical piece of advice, despite sounding "touchy-feely".
 Studies show that women commonly suffer from a confidence gap that hurts them at work regardless of their actual competence and qualifications.

 Second, attack each doubt head-on.
 Make a list of every reason you think you may not deserve the raise or higher salary.
 Then, go through the list and provide a counter-argument for each issue.
 While you're doing this, you may end up creating an even better affirmative statement than the one you first started with.
 It may also help you to put yourself in your best supporter's shoes when you provide these counter-arguments.
-What would your best friend, spouse, and strongest advocate for you say?

-Studies show that women tend to feel more comfortable and are judged by others more favorably when we negotiate on others' behalf rather than our own.
+Professor Hannah Riley Bowles found that women tend to feel more comfortable and are judged by others more favorably when we negotiate on others' behalf rather than our own.
 The phenomenon has been described as the "Mama Bear" stereotype.
 Well, if you make a conscious effort and add some imagination, you may be able to turn that strength into something that works for yourself.

-2. "I'm considering a new position.
+Example: "I'm considering a new position.
 Do you know how much a [X title] typically makes at [Y kind of company]?"

 Yes, doing your research means you will have to talk about money.